-Many of you beginners and newbies to the weight lifting and strength training world might ask yourself if the weigh of the bar really matters when benching or squatting when performing any type of exercise.
+Many of you beginners and newbies to the weight lifting and strength training world might ask yourself if the weight of the bar really matters when benching, squatting or when performing any type of exercise.

 Yes!
 The weight of the bar is counted as weight when performing lifts whether in the gym or at a weight lifting competition.
 No matter the type of bar the weight is always counted.

 - What is the Starting Weight of the Smith Machine Bar?

 - How Much Does An EZ Bar Weigh?

 - Best Place to Buy Dumbbells & Weights